As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Including these fruits and veggies with your meals helps you stay hydrated and nourished without worrying about your sugar consumption or weight gain.

-4. Use a water-tracking app
+4. Use a water-tracking app or journal

 There are digital apps as well as paper trackers that help you drink more water and stay hydrated.